Jarviss77/Hackout-Backend/README.md

 ## Live Deployment

 - The backend of this project is deployed on Render.com and can be accessed using the following (Link to be added soon)

+## Note
+- This project is still in its BETA phase, Socket will be implemented properly soon